Metabolomic insights reveal bioactive enhancement in fermented oat-based beverages via Lactobacillus plantarum

 Abstract

 This study evaluates the impact of thermal processing and fermentation with Lactobacillus plantarum on the bioactive composition and metabolic profile modulation of an oat-based (Avena sativa) beverage.
-A base beverage (OBB), a heattreated variant (OBB-H) and a fermented beverage (OBB-F) were produced.
-Processing-induced changes were monitored using global bioactivity indices, including total phenolic content (TPC) and antioxidant activity (IC₅₀), together with targeted chromatographic analyses and untargeted metabolomics by UHPLC-QTOF.
+An oat base beverage (OBB), a heat-treated variant (OBB-H) and, based on this, a fermented drink (OBB-F) were produced.
+Processing-induced changes were monitored using global bioactivity indices, including total phenolic content (TPC) and the half-maximal inhibitory concentration (IC50) against the DPPH˙ radical, together with targeted chromatographic analyses and untargeted metabolomics by UHPLC–QTOF.
 Thermal treatment led to a significant increase in TPC, associated with the release of glycosylated phenolic compounds, including avenanthramides and hydroxycinnamic acids.
-In contrast, fermentation maintained TPC at comparable levels while reducing the IC₅₀ by 49.6%, indicating a substantial enhancement of antioxidant capacity.
-This improvement was linked to phenolic biotransformation processes that redistributed the phenolic pool towards compounds with greater functional contribution.
-Targeted analysis enabled the tracking of this reorganisation during fermentation, characterised by the consumption of hydroxycinnamic acids: ferulic, caffeic and p-coumaric; and the concomitant accumulation of lower-molecular-weight phenolic derivatives, notably protocatechualdehyde.
+Following fermentation, TPC remained at levels comparable to the previous stage, while IC50 decreased by 49.6%.
+This effect was linked to phenolic biotransformation processes that redistributed the phenolic pool towards compounds with a potentially greater bioactive response.
+Targeted analysis enabled the tracking of this reorganisation during fermentation, characterised by the consumption of hydroxycinnamic acids: ferulic, caffeic and p-coumaric acids, and the concomitant accumulation of lower-molecular-weight phenolic derivatives, notably protocatechualdehyde.
 Untargeted metabolomic analysis revealed a profound fermentation-driven reconfiguration of the metabolic profile, including the formation of oxylipins (9-HODE and 13-HODE), oxygenated fatty acids and lysophospholipids, as well as the emergence of lactoylated carbohydrate derivatives and exopolysaccharide fragments not previously reported in fermented oat beverages.
-In addition, the fermentative process resulted in a marked increase in phosphorylated nucleotides, such as inosine 5′-monophosphate, which is associated with umami taste enhancement, suggesting a potential positive impact on the sensory complexity of the product.
+In addition, the fermentative process resulted in a marked increase in phosphorylated nucleotides, such as inosine 5′-monophosphate, associated with the enhancement of umami taste.
 Fermentation also promoted the consumption of aromatic amino acids and the generation of tryptophan-derived metabolites, including indole-3-lactic acid.
-Overall, these findings demonstrate that functional fermentation with L. plantarum acts as a key metabolic modulator, inducing specific biotransformations that preserve total phenolic content while amplifying antioxidant functionality and diversifying the bioactive profile of oat-based plant beverages.
+Overall, these findings show that functional fermentation with L. plantarum acts as a key metabolic modulator, inducing specific biotransformations that preserve total phenolic content while amplifying antioxidant response and diversifying the bioactive profile of oat-based plant beverages.

 Please wait while we load your content...